Compulsory and voluntary MediSave contributions

 - Voluntary cash contribution directed specifically to your MediSave account;

-- Annual CPF contribution cap* for the year, less mandatory contribution (refers to compulsory contribution by employee and his/her employer, and compulsory MediSave account for self-employed individuals); or
+- CPF annual limit2 for the year, less mandatory contribution (refers to compulsory contribution by employee and his/her employer, and compulsory MediSave account for self-employed individuals); or

 - Prevailing Basic Healthcare Sum (BHS), less the balance in MediSave account before you make the voluntary cash contribution.

-A personal income tax relief cap of $80,000 will apply from the Year of Assessment (YA) 2018.
-This cap applies to the total amount of all tax reliefs claimed, including any relief on voluntary CPF contributions
+For each Year of Assessment, a personal income tax relief cap of $80,000 applies to the total amount of all tax reliefs claimed (including any tax relief on voluntary CPF contributions made).

 There will be no refund for accepted voluntary CPF contributions.
 You should therefore evaluate whether you would benefit from tax relief on your voluntary CPF contributions and make an informed decision accordingly.